-- 4.5.1 If waste materials that do not conform to the acceptable criteria for processing within the CDEW recycling operation or for tipping in the designated waste infilling zone are discovered by the inspection zone operative, the following actions will be taken: - The consignee will be informed that the load is not acceptable and the consignee will be asked to leave the site before the load is tipped; - The La Collette weighbridge operator will be informed that the consignee has tried to deliver an unacceptable load; and - The AAL site foreman and/or site manager will be informed that the appropriate entry should be made in the site diary. - 4.5.2 If waste materials that do not conform to the acceptable criteria for processing within the CDEW recycling operation or for tipping in the designated waste infilling zone are discovered after they have been tipped, the site foreman and/or site manager will inspect and assess the non-conforming waste before taking the following action: - > Where safe to do so, the waste will repackaged as necessary to allow safe transport to another facility or an alternative La Collette Reclamation waste operation; - > Where the waste can be moved but no receiving facility has been identified, the waste will be moved to the designated quarantine area; and - > Asbestos and asbestos-containing wastes will be left in-situ.
+- 4.5.1 If waste materials that do not conform to the acceptable criteria for processing within the CDEW recycling operation or for tipping in the designated waste infilling zone are discovered by the inspection zone operative, the following actions will be taken: - The consignee will be informed that the load is not acceptable and the consignee will be asked to leave the site before the load is tipped; - The AAL La Collette weighbridge operator will be informed that the consignee has tried to deliver an unacceptable load; and - The AAL site foreman and/or site manager will be informed that the appropriate entry should be made in the site diary. - 4.5.2 If waste materials that do not conform to the acceptable criteria for processing within the CDEW recycling operation or for tipping in the designated waste infilling zone are discovered after they have been tipped, the site foreman and/or site manager will inspect and assess the non-conforming waste before taking the following action: - > Where safe to do so, the waste will be repackaged as necessary to allow safe transport to another facility or an alternative La Collette Reclamation waste operation;

+- > Where the waste can be moved but no receiving facility has been identified, the waste will be moved to the designated quarantine area; and - > Asbestos and asbestos-containing wastes will be left in-situ.
 They will be damped down by spray with a hose and covered over with suitably heavyduty polythene sheeting before being clearly marked.
 Arrangements will be made with the La Collette Asbestos Facility operated by TTS to remove the waste as soon as possible. - 4.5.3 All instances of non-conforming waste will be recorded in the Site Diary and, where possible, these records will include information relating to the entity that deposited the non-conforming wastes.
-AAL will contact both TTS and the delivering entity to implement the recharge as required and to clarify the wastes that are acceptable for tipping at the CDEW facility.